CODEM0N3T/se_project_spots/README.md

 - Interactive Modals:
     * Smooth opening and closing transitions enhance the user experience.
-    * Modals can be closed by clicking on the overlay or pressing the Escape key.
+    * Modals can be closed by clicking on the overlay or pressing the "Esc" key.

 - Form Validation:
     * Profile Form: